Big Data Strategies¶

 has lots of observations you don’t need for your analysis,

-the data is at a more granular level then you need for analysis (e.g. it’s individual level, but you only need averages for different groups), or
+the data is at a more granular level than you need for analysis (e.g. it’s individual level, but you only need averages for different groups), or

-where data is formatted in a really efficient manner where better data management would allow it to fit.
+where data is formatted in an inefficient manner where better data management would allow it to fit.

 In these situations, the go-to strategy is chunking, which is the practice of: